-Contact your current Service Provider (the company your contract is with) and ask for a Porting Authorisation Code (PAC).
+Contact your current network provider and ask for a Porting Authorisation Code (PAC).

 The PAC number is your authority to request a transfer and will allow the Network you wish to move to, to request your number be transferred to them.

 Your current Service Provider can only refuse to issue a PAC for the following two reasons:

 Your PAC number is only valid for 30 calendar days; your request must be submitted to the new network within that period.